MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 ##### 3.3 Motivation to Use MyLife

-He want to transmit his experience and knowledge to his loved ones He wants to start writing about his own life, memories, and lessons learned with the hope that it contributes to and enriches his family lives.
+He wants to transmit his experience and knowledge to his loved ones He wants to start writing about his own life, memories, and lessons learned with the hope that it contributes to and enriches his family lives.

 ##### 3.4 Challenges